sc0ttj/AerScript/README.md

 Aer and the PH7 Engine are OpenSource projects.
 That is, the complete source code of the engine, interpreter, language specification, the official documentation and related utilities are available to download.
-Aer is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html) with a permission of Symisc Systems to redistrubute PH7 Engine under the GPLv3.
+Aer is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html) with a permission of Symisc Systems to redistribute PH7 Engine under the GPLv3.